chiquitinxx/grooscript/npm/README.md

 grooscript 0.6
 ==============

-This library contains all functions needed to work with grooscript generated code.
+This module contains javascript file to work with grooscript generated code.
 [Grooscript](http://grooscript.org) is a library that converts groovy code to javascript.

     var gs = require('grooscript');